-Continuing advances in technology will produce changes in the highway, vehicle, and road user proficiency; therefore, portions of the system of traffic control devices in this Manual will require updating.
+Continuing advances in technology will produce changes in the highway, the vehicle, and in road user proficiency; therefore, portions of the system of traffic control devices in this Manual will require updating.
 In addition, unique situations often arise for device applications that might require interpretation or clarification of this Manual.
 It is important to have a procedure for recognizing these developments and for introducing new ideas and modifications into the system.

-Requests for any interpretation, permission to experiment, interim approval, or change shall be sent to the Federal Highway Administration (FHWA), Office of Transportation Operations, 400 Seventh Street, SW, HOTO, Washington, DC 20590.
+Requests for any interpretation, permission to experiment, or change should be sent to the Federal Highway Administration (FHWA), Office of Transportation Operations, 400 Seventh Street SW, HOTO, Washington, DC 20590.

 An interpretation includes a consideration of the application and operation of standard traffic control devices, official meanings of standard traffic control devices, or the variations from standard device designs.
-Guidance: